Written May 2016, Updated October 2017

-Disclaimer: I am writing this blog post not to: pretend I am a doctor or teacher or to say that we are getting it all right at our house.
+I am writing this blog post not as a teacher or doctor, but as a Mom of a child with special needs.
 But my thoughts overflow occasionally into writing.
 And this is one of those moments!
 Our 8 year old was diagnosed with PDD-NOS at age 4 by a developmental specialist.
 His current diagnosis is high-functioning autism, or Aspergers.
 And he is incredibly awesome.

 Below I am sharing 6 things we think about differently in our home, and a bit about how it affects our daily life.

 Bryce’s sister is younger than him and competitive.
 Nothing gets by her when we give Bryce extra screen time for a “reboot” or other behavior modification.
 We have told her about Bryce’s diagnosis (we have told him too) but to be honest I am not sure she cares or understands what its means.
 She loves to annoy him.
 And in a way, I am very thankful for that.
-They have a pretty typical sibling relationship.
+They have a very silly, playful sibling relationship.